frankmeza/rust-notes/4_1_what_is_ownership.md

   not implement the `Copy` trait
 ```

 > If you’ve heard the terms shallow copy and deep copy while working with other languages, the concept of copying the pointer, length, and capacity without copying the data probably sounds like making a shallow copy.
 But because Rust also invalidates the first variable, instead of being called a shallow copy, it’s known as a move.
 Here we would read this by saying that s1 was moved into s2.
-So what actually happens is shown in Figure 4-4.
+So what actually happens is shown in Figure 4-4 (above).

 ### If You *Do* Want to Deeply Copy a Heap Value